 These days I think about some of what I aspire to do as being an effort at doing ‘sociology’ but what is this?
 Is sociology simply ‘the scientific study of society’, whatever that means, or is it something else?
 I certainly don’t see myself as someone who is trying to develop a macro social scientific theories or related ‘macro’ understanding of human societies.

 I decided to try to go back to basics.
 Indeed, I decided to eat humble pie and read a book aimed at an audience with no prior knowledge: Sociology: The Basics by Ken Plummer (published by Routledge in 2015 [second edition]).
 Sadly, like many other books claiming to provide a clear, introductory overview of sociology, Plummer’s book doesn’t provide a very clear definition of the field, however it does suggest some ways of thinking about sociology as an intellectual activity and what professional sociologists attempt to do.

 Plummer notes that “in the past, the sociologist may have been characterized as a person who uses interviews, surveys and [social] statistics, but not now” (p.162).
 These research tools are now widely used, taking away any uniqueness that might have existed.
-Sociologists’ work is claimed to now be much broader than using such social research tools to gather and analysis data on human societies.
+Sociologists’ work is claimed to now be much broader than using such social research tools to gather and analyse data on human societies.
 So, what is this broader work?

 - Sociologists “research and document the nature of the social times we live in” (p.216).
 “All good sociology is empirical in the sense that it engages with what is going on in the social world (if it does not, then it becomes something else)” (p.160);

 - Sociologists try to see and question what is routinely taken for granted by members of a given society: sociologist must try to “adopt an outsider stance” (p.17) and thereby gain a fresh perspective (e.g. on their society or group); and